-This tool applies to all types of project activities and is used to assess and demonstrate additionality.
+This tool applies to all types of project activity and is used to determine the baseline scenario and assess additionality.

 This tool is applicable under any of the following conditions:

 - 1) The applicable methodology requires or permits the use of this tool; or - 2) The VCS Program rules and requirements require or permit the use of this tool.